 Intestinal permeability is thought be involved in a variety of GI and autoimmune diseases and using a safe, non-absorbed drug like larazotide with more than 800 patient exposure, can allow for rapid proof-of-concept clinical trials.

-Celiac Disease remains an unmet need with no drugs approved.
-Patients diagnosed with Celiac Disease only have the gluten-free diet to manage their symptoms.
-There are more than 3 million Celiac patients in the US and a similar number in Europe with another 15 million in the rest of the world.
-Larazotide would be the first drug ever approved for Celiac Disease by 2018.
+Celiac disease remains an unmet need with no drugs approved.
+Patients diagnosed with celiac disease only have the gluten-free diet to manage their symptoms.
+There are more than 3 million celiac patients in the US and a similar number in Europe with another 15 million in the rest of the world.
+Larazotide would be the first drug ever approved for celiac disease.

 Larazotide is the only late-stage drug entering phase 3 trials with a path forward agreed upon with the FDA.
 After several clinical trials involving more than 800 patients and a phase 2b trial with 342 patients, larazotide has been shown to be safe and effective in a “real world setting” for celiac patients.
 Phase 3 trials are expected to begin in 2018.